NPD-Admin/Non-Parisan-Delaware-Documents/Bylaws.md

   <h2><li>GOVERNING BOARD</li></h2>
   <ol type="a">
-    <li>The initial Governing Board shall initially consist of those founding members in attendance at the organizational meeting called by the Treasurer of Non-Partisan Delawawre’s political committee (CFID: 03004601) as also described in §4.a.
-Upon ratification of these bylaws a meeting of the Governing Board shall be immediately called to order and the organizing convention adjourned.
-This section shall be automatically removed upon completion.</li>
     <li>The Governing Board shall be responsible for directing the operations of Non-Partisan Delaware and may establish policies which shall have the full force and effect of these Bylaws, but may not alter these Bylaws unless notice has been provided ahead of time as required in §9 and motions are passed as described in §2.c.</li>
     <li>A quorum of the Governing Board shall be the greater of 40% or 6 members, or a majority if it is less than six.</li>
     <ol type="i">